mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 and relay information back to the parent force.
 In this configuration the vehicle is fitted with a TL9 navigation system providing DM+2, an extended-range communications system and an improved, increased-range sensor system (DM+1) which is hardened and mounted on a mast.
 These modifications are expensive, bringing the vehicle cost to Cr150350.
-Communications are handled by a second crewmember who normally is provided with a pintle- mounted weapon for self-defence.
+Communications are handled by a second crewmember who normally is provided with a pintle-mounted weapon for self-defence.

 Electronic Warfare Variant: Like the recon version, the electronic warfare variant of the GS-3 is designed to be a cheap way of getting an expensive piece of equipment into the field.
-The EW package adds an improved, extended- range electronic countermeasures package to the rear bed.
+The EW package adds an improved, extended-range electronic countermeasures package to the rear bed.
 This adds Cr40000 to the vehicle's price for a readily

 available TL8 package and is sometimes included in a